bie1eswie/DVT.Elevate.App/README.md

 #### Console App

 This the entry point to the problem solution.
 This part of the solutions is the point of user interaction.

+# Design Patterns
+I went with a folowing design patterns
+#### Abstract Factory Pattern

+I went with the design pattern for the creation of the elevator objects.
+This approach allows for the Open Close principle of the SOLID Principles.